orbitalci/orbital/questions_and_notes.md

 ## BIG TODOs:
+- create a nice fancy markdown page explaining;
+    - how to get started
+    - all the useful commands
 - make the client colors for everything configurable
     - this would also include making it so that the ocelot client can be configured via a config.yml
 - actually parse out exit codes, not just shit itself if it gets a non-zero one